 We need to keep in mind that with the replacement of the material by the immateriality of field tensions questioning and blurring conventional boundaries, might cause a confusion that not implicitly leads to the vanishing of limiting boundaries but also to the loss of useful ones.
 Art within and as a part of a flowing field of energy is not only inclusive but can be exclusive for people, who aren’t fit into a world, where the extension of technical devices requires a set of additional skills that some are not able to provide and develope.
 Also those technical devices, aesthetic and intellectual approaches require a certain educational and economic foundation that might be essential to allow participation for everyone.

+On the other hand, the loss of the self, triggered by intellectual and emotional impulses of art might keep us alive by fulfilling our needs for social fantasy, vision, delimitation and experiment.
+Telematic art can be seen as a societal laboratory, that helps us not only to question established terms of truth, power and hierarchy but also to experiment with alternative structures of authorship, politics, economy and community.
 Thinking the art piece as something completely virtual that is not an artifact anymore, which wants to become a consumable product in the cultural market, bears the potential to discuss the economic modes we live in.
 Of course floating of meaning and knowledge includes uncertainty and fragility, that is not easy to face in a global world of permanent transformation and in-transparent transactions.
 Therefore a new aesthetic language and cognitive skills for inter-subjective investigation, that implement virtual and material realities in its instruments and address peoples awareness, needs, hopes and desires of living as an entire personality, are required.

 If we are artistically able to express, what is emotionally and intellectually in us, without being corrected and humiliated by an inner and outer system of faulty conventions, a new way of self-perception could be possible.
 This new self shaped by a vivid network of inter-subjective relations, able to identify common values, that define personal attitudes and vice versa can lead to positive social affective, cognitive and behavioral outcomes.
 Of course, the question of commercialization and money we haven´t solved yet.
 But at least new forms of co-authoring and creative commons in art and media raise questions for more innovative concepts of appreciation and compensation.
 On a higher and idealistic level a more class less art world still seems possible.
 A world that is more „doing, sharing and being“ within a substantial relational network, tends to be closer to the approach of democracy and diversity and less shaped by monolithic units of meanings (UOM) due to obsolete economic and hierarchic structures and struggles for influence and power.